 From Still Life

-The Gown of Entry (2016) is a collection of prose poems in which the author uses allegorical personae to depict existence trapped in the higher realms of poetic expression, while in reality, life is debased through confusion, spite, and dread.
-The poems range in character from figurative to imagistic, and in style from their detailed description of the phenomena of the mind, to their allegorical pathways through the cubist architecture of dual consciousness.
-The collection as a whole is relayed through a majestic, absurd narrative relating to the poet’s plight to reconcile both sides of this conundrum.
+The Gown of Entry is a collection of allegorical prose poems in which Cardinaux’s obscure and myriad personae depict their existence trapped in the higher realms of poetic consciousness, while life is debased in their reality by turns by confusion, spite, and dread.
+The poems range in character from figurative to impressionistic, and in content from their detailed description of the phenomena of the mind, to allegorical pathways through the collapsing, cubic architecture of dual consciousness intertwined with the divine absurd.
+The collection is relayed through a majestic, comedic narrative relating to the author’s plight to reconcile as a whole radically opposite sides of his conundrum.

 “The Cemented Image” is a term Cardinaux uses to describe his attempt throughout these poems at breaking down the unyielding normalcy by which we continuously and unconsciously attain rote meaning from existence.
 Through this imagistic, concrete poetry, Cardinaux tries to detonate the center of a hard layer of totalitarian reality, to conceive of forms that are paradoxically formless in nature, such as movement, memory, desire, and like one of his heroes, the “Misty” poet Bei Dao called: Forms of Distance.
 In time’schange, Cardinaux’s poems attempt to shatter the monotonous sameness that pervades modern life, making tangible those forces that are more reliable to serve the reader.